anakin4747/ai.nvim/README.md

 - improve tab completion for :Ai <tab> since it doesn't complete if you already begin typing an option like :Ai g<tab> does not complete anything

+- need to figure out how to proper send out the entire chat

+- So for logging I want to save everything sent and recieved

+- Seems to be bugs with the

+- just mock the server by having it serve the types of data that could be recieved. this way the entire stack gets tested not just portions
+    - now you will be able to mock all the different things each endpoint can return
+    - ooh and now that can be used to facilitate fuzzing

+- lookup table of the system prompt.
+Like `:Ai explain` could use a system prompt that explains how they should explain. or the default system prompt could be one that tells it only to respond with codeblocks and if the codeblock already has a filetype after ``` then don't specify it in a comment

+- first things first
+- add logging and a mechanism to save files for collecting test data (watch out to disable such instrusive behaviour by default)
+- mapping the copilot endpoints

+redirect the hostname of the service to localhost to hit the server serving the dummy data